openaustralia/theyvoteforyou/design_docs/style_guide.md

 They use:
 * short sentences
 * subheaded sections
-* plain english
+* plain english.
 This helps people find what they need quickly and absorb it effortlessly.

 ##How people read
 Knowing how people read means you'll write in a way they can understand easily and quickly.